What we know and don't know about the Senate impeachment trial - KTVZ

 Who will make the case to convict or acquit the President?

-The impeachment managers were announced by Speaker Nancy Pelosi on Wednesday and includes House Intelligence Chair Rep. Adam Schiff of California as the lead manager, and the six will be:
+The impeachment managers were announced by Speaker Nancy Pelosi last Wednesday and include House Intelligence Chair Rep. Adam Schiff of California as the lead manager.
+The other six will be:

 Will the Senate still conduct any legislative business?

-Note: UPDATE: This story has been updated after CNN reported the contents of McConnell's proposed rules for the trial.